pianity/arsnap/README.md

 ## The Project

-In the packages directory you'll find the 4 key pieces composing the ArSnap Project, making possible the use of MetaMask for existing and new Arweave dApps.
+In the packages directory you'll find the 4 key pieces composing the Arweave Wallet, making possible the use of MetaMask for existing and new Arweave dApps.
 Below is a quick summary of each of them, describing their relations and their purpose.
 If you want to quickly start playing with ArSnap's API you can take a look at [this simple example](/packages/adapter/example).
 Also, be sure